 The School of Education is committed to diverse, equitable, democratic learning communities.
 As a result, candidates are expected to acquire and apply the knowledge, skills and dispositions that prepare them to support the development and education of all students.

 The School of Education uses the following unit principles, applicable at all program levels, to identify the knowledge and skills that are central to preparation of candidates.
 It is the School of Education’s goal that candidates will become leaders supporting and promoting the development, teaching and learning of all students in multiple contexts.

 Candidates possess the necessary content knowledge to support and enhance student development and learning.

 Candidates possess the necessary professional knowledge to support and enhance student development and learning, including meeting student needs across physical, social, psychological, and intellectual contexts.
 Candidates incorporate a variety of strategies, such as technology, to enhance student learning.

 Candidates possess the necessary knowledge and skills to conduct and interpret appropriate assessments.

 Candidates view and conduct themselves as professionals, providing leadership in their chosen field, including effective communication and collaboration with students and stakeholders.

-SOE Conceptual Framework Dispositions
+Conceptual Framework Dispositions